-This time, my trip was 3.3 miles along Fulton Street and supposedly going to take an hour and 7 minutes to walk [Final time: 1 hour and 57 minutes].
-Also, note the direction of the route: whereas the subway map makes it look as if I’d be heading southeast, I was actually walking straight east.
+This time, the trip was 3.3 miles along Fulton Street and supposedly going to take an hour and 7 minutes to walk [Final time: 1 hour and 57 minutes].
+Also, note the direction of the route: whereas the subway map makes it look as if we’d be heading southeast, we were actually walking straight east.

 The Clinton-Washington Avenues C Train station.

 Need a job?
 They’re hiring at the forthcoming Three Letters Brooklyn at 930 Fulton Street.

 Possibly the most amazing laundromat I’ve ever seen.
 It’s huge, open 24 hours, and houses arcade games and candy machines inside, at Fulton Street and Cambridge Place.

 The elderly go to 966 Fulton Street…

 …While the young go one door down to 972 Fulton Street.